Roberto Sosa (Argentine footballer)

-Roberto Carlos Sosa (born 24 January 1975) is an Argentine former professional football striker turned coach.
+Roberto Carlos Sosa (born 24 January 1975) is an Argentine former professional footballer and coach.

 Playing career

 Sosa was born in Santa Rosa, La Pampa.
 He started playing for Gimnasia y Esgrima La Plata in 1995.
 His best season with Gimnasia was in 1997–98 when he scored 28 goals in 38 matches.
 He was the top scorer in the 1998 Argentine Torneo Clausura, with 17 goals.
 After this excellent season, Sosa was transferred to Italy, to play with Serie A team Udinese.

 He spent almost 10 years playing in Europe, playing with Serie A and Serie B teams Ascoli and Messina.
 He also spent four years with S.S.C.
 Napoli between 2004 and 2008, helping Napoli to return to the Italian Serie A. Then, he returned to Argentina to play for his first club Gimnasia y Esgrima de La Plata, which was struggling to keep its Primera A standing.
 Even though Sosa had a mediocre 2008/09 season, scoring only 2 goals in 24 games, he helped Gimnasia to avoid relegation.

 Perhaps, his most memorable moment during his last return to Gimnasia happened on 5 April 2009.
 Sosa was unable to deliver on his promise to score twice against derby rivals Estudiantes, and became upset with those who criticized him for running his mouth, citing his ten-year playing spell in Europe.

 In June 2010, Sosa signed in for Sanremese.
 In December 2010, he received death threats to leave the club by the 'Ndrangheta.
 He was out of the team by February.
 He finished the season playing for FC Rapperswil-Jona in Switzerland Third Division.
 At the end of the season, he retired.

 Roberto Sosa was not a technical player, but he was an effective scorer.
 Overall, he scored 112 goals in 385 games.